 About the Author

 Ao Zhang is a graduate student of the Goldman School of Public Policy at UC Berkeley.
 Previously, she worked as a business and tech reporter in China, leading two radio programs to national success.
-With a great passion for addressing the underrepresentation of women in the tech industry, she is working on developing inclusive leadership modules and case studies for workplaces at Women in Tech Initiative.
+With a great passion for addressing the underrepresentation of women in the tech industry, she is working on developing inclusive leadership modules and case studies for workplaces at the Women in Tech Initiative.

 About the Women in Tech Initiative: